coslyk/VidBox/README.md

 ### Compile

-Following packages are essential for compiling Bingle.
+Following packages are essential for compiling Video Splitter.

 On ArchLinux: